denis-mludek/kaiju/README.md

 A construct is provided to easily build push-based observables in a type-safe manner.
 This is entirely optional.

-If you need a piece of state to live outside a component (it's not tied to a particular component's lifecycle), you can either use Observables or Stores.
+If you need a piece of state to live outside a component (it's not tied to a particular component's lifecycle), or you want your components to only care about presentational logic, you can either use Observables or Stores.
 The difference is that a Store's state can be updated from the outside via `Messages` and is garanteed to have an initial value whereas an Observable can only be transformed via operators.

 Example: